Ran-n/m3di4/README.md

 - Configuration file

 ## Tasks
-- [ ] Make a simplified version of the diagrams
 - [ ] Make Add Function for WarehouseType
 - [ ] Make Add Function for Warehouse
 - [ ] Make Add Function for ShareSiteType
 - [ ] Make Add Function for ShareSite
 - [ ] Make Make Telegram service
-- [ ] Automatically use the Telegram service for updating the subs of sharesite depending on platform (use thread)
 - [ ] Make MediaIssue not always have MediaGroup.

 ## TODO
 - [ ] Make "info.py" a service.
 - [ ] Make the CustomTKinter GUI.
-- [ ] Remake the insert media option and add other options.
-- [ ] Migrate the app language everywhere in the code into english.
 - [ ] Allow inserting dates before year 0.
 - [ ] Check if a date of an issue is in between the appropiate years according to its group/media
 - [ ] Automatically update the subs of the Telegram ShareSites.
+    - [ ] Make service to connect to the API of Telegram.
+    - [ ] Use the service for updating the subs of ShareSite depending on Platform (use thread).
-- [ ] Dont only show name on groups since it can be null and number is more important anyways.
+- [ ] Dont only show name on "MediaGroup"s since it can be null and number is more important anyways.
 - [ ] Make less confusing what part of input you are in when a subinput is opened (insert media group of newly created media)
 - [ ] Add authors (this is tricky because it would also imply, if done correctly, to add attributions).